Multiplication algorithm: Computational complexity of multiplication

 A line of research in theoretical computer science is about the number of single-bit arithmetic operations necessary to multiply two $n$-bit integers.
 This is known as the computational complexity of multiplication.
 Usual algorithms done by hand have asymptotic complexity of $O(n^2)$, but in 1960 Anatoly Karatsuba discovered that better complexity was possible (with the Karatsuba algorithm).

 Currently, the algorithm with the best computational complexity is a 2019 algorithm of David Harvey and Joris van der Hoeven, which uses the strategies of using number-theoretic transforms introduced with the Schönhage–Strassen algorithm to multiply integers using only $O(n\log n)$ operations.
 This is conjectured to be the best possible algorithm, but lower bounds of $\Omega(n\log n)$ are not known.

 Karatsuba multiplication

-For systems that need to multiply numbers in the range of several thousand digits, such as computer algebra systems and bignum libraries, long multiplication is too slow.
-These systems may employ Karatsuba multiplication, which was discovered in 1960 (published in 1962).
-The heart of Karatsuba's method lies in the observation that two-digit multiplication can be done with only three rather than the four multiplications classically required.
-This is an example of what is now called a divide-and-conquer algorithm.
-Suppose we want to multiply two 2-digit base-m numbers: x1 m + x2 and y1 m + y2: